meisong541/meisong541.github.io/about.md

 I am a Ph.
 D. student major in applied mathematics and statistics at Stanford.
 My research interests lie in the intersection of statistics, machine learning, information theory, and computer science.
 I often build on insights that originated within the statistical physics literature.
 Here is my <a href = "https://web.stanford.edu/~songmei" > Homepage</a>.

-In the first several blogs, I will discuss about methods from statistical physics and random matrix theory.
-Hope you can have fun here!
+In my first several blogs, I will discuss about methods from statistical physics and random matrix theory.
+Hope you will have fun here!

 <!--